DesistDaydream/hugo-learning/docsy/content/en/docs/getting-started/_index.md

 ---
+title: Getting Started
+description: What does your user need to know to try your project?
-categories: ["Examples", "Placeholders"]
+categories: [Examples, Placeholders]
-tags: ["test","docs"]
+tags: [test, docs]
-title: "入门指南"
-linkTitle: "入门指南"
-slug: "getting-started" # 为什么 _index 页面的 slug 没有效果呢？见 #7124 ISSUE。就算使用 url 配置指定了自定义的 URL，但是该页面的下级页面也还是带着中文的。
 weight: 2
-description: >
-  What does your user need to know to try your project?
 ---

 {{% pageinfo %}}